denten-courses/technologies-of-dissent/2017-fall/lab-worksheets/07-security.md

 7. Compare your IP addresses with and without VPN and discuss the difference.

+8. Find a case study (an organization, group, or people) who use Tor or recommend Tor for specific *civic* purposes.
+Who are they?
+What do they do?
+And how do they use Tor?

 ## For an extra challenge

-8. Connect too google.com using the Tor Browser.
+9. Connect too google.com using the Tor Browser.
 Use `traceroute` to verify the same path to google.
 TOR does not seem to be working.
 Why?

-9. Route your web traffic through an SSH connection to Columbia.
+10. Route your web traffic through an SSH connection to Columbia.
 Post verification here.